Horní Suchá: Education

 The first school in Horní Suchá was founded in 1810 and a new school building, today the municipal office, was erected in 1838.
 Since 1870, there has been taught in Polish and in 1921 Czech classes were opened.
 In 1961, a new school building was built and the Czech and Polish schools were separated.
-Today there are two kindergartens and two elementary schools, one pair teaching in Czech and one in Polish.
+Today there are two kindergartens and two primary schools, one pair teaching in Czech and one in Polish.

 Sights

 The main landmark of Horní Suchá is the Church of Saint Joseph.
 It was built in 1864 by rebuilding a chapel from 1835, the capacity of which was insufficient for the number of local believers.